noirbizarre/flask-restplus/README.rst

     $ pip install flask-restplus

-or with easy_install:
+You can benefit from some optimization if Cython is installed before flask-restplus:

 .. code-block:: console

-    $ easy_install flask-restplus
+    $ pip install Cython flask-restplus

 Quick start